triploc/ib-env/README.md

         - __name__ - _string_ - override workspace name
 * __orders__
     - _boolean_ - stream all orders

+When interfacing with a single account, it is easiest to use the __account__ configuration setting.
+A single account will automatically load positions associated with that account within the account object model.
+Otherwise, you can use the __accountSummary__ or the light-weight __positions__ configuration settings to load balance and position information over multiple accounts.

+#### Market Data

 * __securities__
     - _array_ - a list of security descriptions to load
 * __curves__